xvitaly/srcrepair/docs/source/config-editor.rst

 Other useful information
 ================================================

-If you :ref:`create a new <editor-createcfg>` or :ref:`load config <editor-loadcfg>`, all existing contents of editor will be removed.
-Save it before performing this actions.
+If you :ref:`create a new <editor-createcfg>` or :ref:`load an existing <editor-loadcfg>` config, the current editor content will be lost.
+Save it before performing these actions.

-If you want to close current config file and free its resources, just open another one or press **Create a new config** button.
+If you want to close current config file and free up its resources, simply open another one or click the the **Create a new config** button.